leonstel/leonstel.github.io/blogs/gmap5.md

     const currentDiscoveredMutants: string[] = Store.get('discovered');

+    // Merge the already discovered mutants with the new ones
-    // Set will be used because every item must be unique within array const uniqueSet: Set<string> = new Set([
+    // Set will be used because every id within the result array must be unique within array const uniqueSet: Set<string> = new Set([
         ...currentDiscoveredMutants,
         ...mutantsInRange
     ]);
     const discoveredMutants = [...uniqueSet];

-    Store.set('discovered', discoveredMutants);
+    // Lastly tell the store to set the discovered mutants Store.set('discovered', discoveredMutants);
 }
 ```